Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-\paragraph{\texttt{MolPair} with \texttt{Pred} paradigm.} Template-based methods match a target molecule against a large set of templates, which are molecular subgraph patterns that highlight changes during a chemical reaction. ~\cite{coley2017computer} rank templates based on molecular similarity to precedent reactions, conforming to the routine of \texttt{MolPair}. ~\cite{segler2017neural} apply the \texttt{Pred} paradigm and learn a deep neural network over the template set to predict the probability of all template rules.
-Since multiple templates can match a set of reactions, a neural model model is trained to filter candidate products (reactants) using the \texttt{Pred} paradigm ~\cite{coley2017prediction,DBLP:conf/nips/JinCBJ17}.
-In general, template-based methods usually combine the two paradigms mentioned above (\texttt{MolPair} and \texttt{Pred} paradigm), and their key drawbacks are coverage and scalability.
-A large number of templates are required to ensure that at least one can reconstitute the correct product (reactants).
-Despite their interpretability, template-based methods are expensive and fail to generalize to new reactions, as templates are currently either handcrafted by experts or generated from reaction databases.
+Template-based methods match a target molecule against a large set of templates, which are molecular subgraph patterns that highlight changes during a chemical reaction.
+Coley et al.~\cite{coley2017computer} rank templates based on molecular similarity to precedent reactions, conforming to the routine of \textsc{MolPair}.
+Segler et al.~\cite{segler2017neural} apply the \textsc{Pred} paradigm and learn a deep neural network over the template set to predict the probability of all template rules.
+Since multiple templates can match a set of reactions, several neural models are trained to filter candidate products (reactants) using the \textsc{Pred} paradigm ~\cite{coley2017prediction,DBLP:conf/nips/JinCBJ17}.
+Generally, template-based methods usually combine the two paradigms mentioned above, but they suffer from coverage and scalability issues.
+A large number of templates are required to guarantee that at least one can reconstruct the correct product (reactants).
+Despite their interpretability, template-based techniques are expensive and are not effective in generalizing to new reactions because templates are either manually created by experts or derived from reaction databases.